Success Coaching | WKCTC

 Success Coaching Framework

-Success coaches foster students' greater sense of belonging and empowerment within the campus learning community.
+Success coaches empower students to successfully navigate and engage in the campus learning community.
 Success coaches support students’ progress toward credential completion by using a case management approach that focuses efforts to engage with students to identify needs, provide support, and connect with campus and community resources that lead to student success.

 Effective success coaching incorporates principles that are relevant across various contexts of coaching to ensure benefits to faculty, staff, and students through: